-- The design of all development should seek to minimise the reduce requirements for energy, demonstrate sustainable use of resources and use non-toxic, low-embodied energy materials.
-Please see the Cairngorms National Park Sustainable Design Guide at www.cairngorms.co.uk for further information; - Appropriate on-site renewable technologies should be used to achieve zero and low carbon developments.
+- The design of all development should seek to minimise the requirements for energy, demonstrate sustainable use of resources and use non-toxic, low-embodied energy materials.
+Please see the Cairngorms National Park Sustainable Design Guide at www.cairngorms.co.uk for further information; - Appropriate on-site renewable technologies should be used to strive towards a zero or low carbon development.